R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

 communication and identity services to your enclave.

 The sample CorDapp builds on the [hello-world](writing-hello-world.md) sample allowing nodes to perform the reverse string task between two nodes, one of which loads the enclave.
-Smart contracts and identity aren't used in this sample, only flows are needed.
+Smart contracts aren't used in this sample, only flows are needed.

 The sample divides the code into several pieces.
 The packages that _don't_ have `samples` in the name are